pagopa/terraform-azurerm-v3/function_app/tests/README.md

-# Test for Azure the function_app module
+# Test for Azure module

-Terraform template to test the Azure function_app module
+Terraform template to test the module.

+You need the access to DevOpsLab Subscription or change backend.ini value.

+`resources.tf` file contains all resources to test.

 ## How to use it
-- terraform init
-- terraform plan
+- ./terraform.sh plan
-- terraform apply
+- ./terraform.sh apply
+- ./terraform.sh destroy